HomeLatest NewsGovTechIndian origin techie Nand Mulchandani at the helm of CIA as Chief Technology Officer

 Preferred Source of Google

-Mulchandani holds a bachelor’s degree in Computer Science and Math from Cornell, a degree of Master of Science in Management from Stanford, and a degree of Master in Public Administration from Harvard, according to his LinkedIn profile.
+Mulchandani holds a bachelor’s degree in Computer and Math from Cornell, a degree of Master of Science in Management from Stanford, and a degree of Master in Public Administration from Harvard, according to his LinkedIn profile.

-Prior to joining the CIA, Mulchandani served as the and acting director of the Department of Defence’s artificial intelligence centre.
-He has been a serial entrepreneur and was CEO of several successful startups, including Oblix (acquired by Oracle), Determina (acquired by VMware), OpenDNS (acquired by ), and ScaleXtreme (acquired by Citrix).
+Prior to joining the CIA, Mulchandani served as the CTO and acting director of the Department of Defence’s artificial intelligence centre.
+He has been a serial entrepreneur and was CEO of several successful startups, including Oblix (acquired by Oracle), Determina (acquired by VMware), OpenDNS (acquired by Cisco), and ScaleXtreme (acquired by Citrix).
 He was also an entrepreneur-in-residence advising companies on product and growth strategies in venture capital firm Partners.

 Advertisement